 Singer and songwriter Alec Stewart home-recorded this lush and impressionistic set of Dylanesque ditties under the name Lucky Rabbit, and it balances the troubadour traditions of the 60s — when it meant earnest and poetic storytelling songs rooted in ragtime, blues and generationally passed down musics — as much as the 90s — when it meant holing up in your home with an eight track, doing it yourself, but reflecting on those same concerns with studio polish being traded away for immediacy. blood and treasure is a very pretty listen and hopefully Stewart brings this project to the stage before too long.

-South Philly singer-songwriter Ashley Tini used to handle Jo Nelson to record this set of aching, ethereal country in the vein of Mazzy Star and Mojave 3.
+South Philly singer-songwriter Ashley Tini used the handle Jo Nelson to record this set of aching, ethereal country in the vein of Mazzy Star and Mojave 3.
 Working with noted Philly producer Jeff Zeigler on mixing and post-recording tweeks, and we hear pedal steel swoon (played by Susan Alcorn) as Tini’s vocals understatedly convey heartache in a low-register whisper.
 The project is a self-styled “homage to the great songwriters of the past,” and the beautiful “Be Here to Love Me” is a teaser of the EP that’s due out next month.
 I hope the people who book the Twin Peaks Roadhouse are paying attention.

 WHO LOVES YOU